Freak like Me: Critical reception

 The Guardian named "Freak like Me" as the best number-one single of 2002.
 NME complimented the track as "genius" and claimed, "if this gets to number one, we'll be grinning all summer.
 Yes, even The Critics."
 Billboard named the song number 45 on their list of 100 Greatest Girl Group Songs of All Time.

 Numan considered the Sugababes version of "Freak like Me" to be better than "Are 'Friends' Electric?".

 Chart performance

 "Freak like Me" was released in the United Kingdom on April 22, 2002.
-The song became Sugababes' first number-one single when it debuted at number one on the UK Singles Chart, remaining in the top 10 for four weeks.
+The song became Sugababes' first number-one single when it debuted at number one on the UK Singles Chart, selling nearly 85,500 copies in its first week, and remaining in the top 10 for four weeks.
 The British Phonographic Industry certified the song gold for selling and streaming over 400,000 units.
+It was the tenth most played song on UK Radio in 2002, with a total audience of 1.131 billion and 36,968 plays.)

 Outside of the United Kingdom, the song was also successful: it reached the top 10 in Flanders, Ireland, and Norway.
 In Australia, "Freak like Me" was released on June 17, 2002, and became the fourth single by Sugababes to make the singles chart, reaching number 44.
 It would be their lowest-charting single in Australia until the release of "Shape" in 2003.